 To help understand this issue, a simple example is set out below:

-It is not possible to definitively quantify the risk, but the worst case scenario would be TB infected cattle from farm 2 being sold on the open market to other OTF herds.
-To reduce the risk of disease spread tighter controls on cattle movements between TB restricted holdings are being introduced.
+It is not possible to definitively quantify the risk, but the worst case scenario would be TB infected cattle from farm B being sold on the open market to other OTF herds.
+To reduce the risk of disease spread tighter controls on cattle movements between TB restricted holdings were introduced.

 Movements of cattle between two TB restricted herds generally will only be considered where the destination herd is due to have at least two SITs at severe interpretation.

-This measure will not apply to cattle moving from TB restricted holdings to Approved Finishing Units (AFUs).
+This measure does not apply to cattle moving from TB restricted holdings to Approved Finishing Units (AFUs).

 Cattle keepers applying to APHA for a licence to move animals from a TB restricted holding on to another TB restricted holding must be able to satisfy the following requirements;

-APHA will not instruct additional TB testing in order to accommodate movements of animals between TB restricted holdings.
+APHA does not instruct additional TB testing in order to accommodate movements of animals between TB restricted holdings.

-We recognise that this measure will have a greater impact on certain types of farm businesses, for example where a cattle keeper has more than one holding and moves animals between them for management purposes.
+We recognise that this measure has a greater impact on certain types of farm businesses, for example where a cattle keeper has more than one holding and moves animals between them for management purposes.
 Please note that where a keeper needs to move, for example, dairy heifers back to a dairy in the same ownership for the purpose of milking, it may be possible in certain circumstances to exempt the licensed movements from this measure if the VRA concludes that the risk is acceptable.
-APHA will make decisions on a case by case basis.
+APHA makes decisions on a case by case basis.

-The risk of TB infected cattle being moved from one cattle herd to another will be reduced.
+The risk of TB infected cattle being moved from one cattle herd to another is reduced.

-More effective control of the movement of cattle between TB breakdown herds will reduce the risk of spread of bTB between herds, including to OTF herds after restrictions have been lifted at the end of a breakdown.
+More effective control of the movement of cattle between TB breakdown herds reduces the risk of spread of bTB between herds, including to OTF herds after restrictions have been lifted at the end of a breakdown.

 Any TB breakdown herd that applies to APHA for a licence to move TB restricted cattle on from another TB restricted herd.
-The movement of TB restricted cattle on to AFUs will not be affected by this policy change.
+The movement of TB restricted cattle on to AFUs is not affected by this policy.